 (Learn more and get my comprehensive list of probiotic and prebiotic foods with product links and recipes here.)

 Vinegar, chlorine, and heat will actually interfere with the fermentation process.

 So does oxygen!
-We’ll talk about this, but you’ll need to keep your fermented veggies submerged in a salty brine once it’s prepared.
+(You’ll need to keep your fermented veggies submerged in a salty brine once it’s prepared.)

 If you’re unsure of whether or not a fermented food contains probiotics, just check the label – it should say “live active cultures” if it’s truly a probiotic food.

 As much as I love having access to traditional lacto-fermented foods in supermarkets, they’re very expensive.
 I find it’s more practical, cost-effective and empowering to make your own.
-Plus, it is really easy!
+Plus, this recipe for sauerkraut with probitoics is really easy!

-Sauerkraut (German for “sour cabbage”) is a great easy way to start fermenting, because it only requires two ingredients to make.
+Sauerkraut (German for “sour cabbage”) is a great easy way to start fermenting and getting probiotics too.
+It only requires two ingredients to make!

-You could also feel free to get fancy and doctor it up with some garlic or spices like garlic, caraway or dill if you like!
+You could also feel free to get fancy and doctor it up with some garlic or spices like garlic or dill if you like….

-- 2 Tablespoons Celtic Sea Salt or Kosher salt
+- 2 TBSP unrefined salt Celtic or Kosher recommended

 - Make sure all equipment is clean (and wash your hands too!).